Hypervitaminosis D is a condition that occurs after taking very high doses of vitamin D.

 - Kidney damage

 When to Contact a Medical Professional

-- You or your child shows symptoms of hypervitaminosis D and has been taking more vitamin D than the recommended daily allowance
+- You or your child shows symptoms of hypervitaminosis D and has been taking more vitamin D than the RDA

 - You or your child shows symptoms and has been taking a prescription or over-the-counter form of vitamin D